russHyde/py-js-dataviz/README.md

     - attempted to install conda-forge python-editor but it doesn't work: after a seemingly successful conda-install, it is present as a pip-installed package when looking at `conda env export`
+- [mongodb / pymongo] installed via conda
+    - might be good to install mongodb via docker container when working on server

 Dev tools